miguelgrinberg/Flask-HTTPAuth/docs/index.rst

 Security Concerns with Digest Authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The digest authentication algorihtm requires a *challenge* to be sent to the client for use in encrypting the password for transmission.
+The digest authentication algorithm requires a *challenge* to be sent to the client for use in encrypting the password for transmission.
 This challenge needs to be used again when the password is decoded at the server, so the challenge information needs to be stored so that it can be recalled later.

 By default, Flask-HTTPAuth stores the challenge data in the Flask session.
 To make the authentication flow secure when using session storage, it is required that server-side sessions are used instead of the default Flask cookie based sessions, as this ensures that the challenge data is not at risk of being captured as it moves in a cookie between server and client.
 The Flask-Session and Flask-KVSession extensions are both very good options to implement server-side sessions.